sjagtap1803/RAG/README.md

           - "14336"
     ```

   Note: Make sure you have permission to download the models from Huggingface and enough GPUs to support all the models you have requested.
 Also **max-model-len** uses additional VRAM therefore you have to scale that parameter to fit your hardware.
+Make sure to specify the correct tolerations (if applicable) for tainted nodes.

 2. Run the **make** command again to update the project